dangalansky/Flashypoo/README.md

 Place a .csv formatted file in the data folder that contains whatever information you wish to learn.
 Create a second copy and name it "to_learn" You will need to update the code with the new file name(s) located under the CSV FILE section of main.py

 # Art
-All shitty art for this GUI was created from scratch by yours truly, the original Daniel Esquire Galanskafax for his own emjoyment.
+All shitty art for this GUI was created from scratch by yours truly, the original Daniel Esquire Galanskafax for his own enjoyment.
 Please alter and destroy at your leisure.